Latest news on the 2018 Federal Budget

 The federal government tabled the 2018 Federal budget on February 27.
 CFA noted a distinct lack of agriculture content in the budget, and stated that it was underwhelmed by the budget in a media statement.
 While CFA has been assured that further developments supporting agriculture are on the way, they will continue to work with the government to ensure that proper support is given to the agriculture industry in order to meet the ambitious growth target of increasing exports to $75 billion by 2020 which was set in the 2017 Federal Budget.

 Background: Read CFA’s submission for the 2018 Federal Budget

-Planning for the 2018 Federal Budget is well underway, with several consultations launched to gather recommendations on how federal dollars should be spent.
-CFA has submitted a series of proposals to help inform the budget process.
+Several consultations were undertaken during the lead up to the 2018 Federal Budget to gather recommendations on how federal dollars should be spent.
+CFA submitted a series of proposals to help inform the budget process.

 1) Funding that aligns with a long-term vision for agri-food growth.
 Since Budget 2017, Canada’s agri-food industry has mobilized to position itself for unprecedented growth.
 CFA calls for an increased federal funding envelope for the Canadian Agricultural Partnership in recognition of the greater demands facing the sector and the growth mandate set in Budget 2017.
 Funding is also required for supporting the government’s implementation of A Food Policy for Canada.